Who Is This Credit Card Best For?

 The First National Bank of Omaha Platinum Edition Visa Card is a good fit if you’ve got balances on high-interest credit cards, and you want to transfer them to a card with 0% APR to save money on interest payments or help you pay down your debt faster.

 You won’t get rewards on purchases or other benefits, however, so look elsewhere if squashing debt isn’t your main goal.
 You must also be a resident in the bank’s footprint to get one of their cards.
-First National Bank of Omaha (FNBO) offers financial products in Colorado, Illinois, Iowa, Kansas, Missouri, Nebraska, South Dakota, Texas, Wisconsin, and Wyoming.
+First National Bank of Omaha (FNBO) offers financial products in Colorado, Illinois, Iowa, Kansas, Nebraska, South Dakota, and Texas.